michaelgrosner/tribeca/README.md

 ### Application Usage

-1. Open your web browser to connect to HTTPS port `3000` (or your configured port number) of the machine running K. If you're running K locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.
+1. Open your web browser to connect to port `3000` (or your configured port number) of the machine running K. Using `localhost` or one of the public or private IPs of your machine (if you're running on Docker, use the IP address returned by `boot2docker ip`).

 2. Read up on how to use K and market making in the [manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/doc/MANUAL.md).

 3. Use the web UI to change the quoting parameters.
-Click the "BTC/USD" button to start making markets.
+Click the big "BTC/USD" button to start making markets.
 Click it again to stop.
 When the button is green, the bot is actively placing orders.

 ### Web UI

-Once `K` is up and running, visit HTTPS port `3000` (or your configured port number) to access the UI (i.e. [https://localhost:3000](https://localhost:3000)).
+Once `K` is up and running, visit port `3000` (or your configured port number) to access the UI (i.e. [https://localhost:3000](https://localhost:3000)).
 There are inputs for quoting parameters, grids to display market orders, market trades, your trades, your order history, your positions, and a big button with the currency pair you are trading.
 When you're ready, click that button green to begin sending out quotes.
 The UI uses angularjs hydrated with websockets observed with reactivexjs.

-If you want to generate your own certificate see [SSL for internal usage](https://www.akadia.com/services/ssh_test_certificate.html).

-In case you really want to use plain HTTP, use `--without-ssl` argument.

 ### Databases